Understanding the Switch-Case Statement in C# (With Full Explanation and Example)

-The syntax for a switch-case statement in C# is as follows:
+Here’s the general syntax for using a switch-case statement in C#:

 switch (expression)